Tinder For Building A Fire

 Burns fast, but needs to be very dry.

-Use axe or knife to shave off dry little pieces which can be further shredded or chipped.
+Use axe or knife to shave off small dry pieces which can be further shredded or chipped.

 Best in the fall and found near water.
 Look for the brown sausage shape piece.
 Take this off and break it open for the fluffy stuff inside.

-Yes the kind you use to scour your pans is flammable.
+Yes the fine steel wool which you might be using to scour your pots and pans is flammable.

 Make this ahead of time.
 Cut small squares / strips of 100% cotton cloth and insert in a metal container which can seal air-tight (e.g. metal water bottle).
 Place container on fire or hot coals for about 5 minutes.
 Remove and let cool off.
 Unseal the lid and check that the cloth has turned black.
 These pieces will accept a spark nicely and flame.
 Store in a weatherproof container.